Skip to main content

 Don’t

-• Share keys via email, chat, or insecure channels
+• Share credentials via email, chat, or insecure channels

-• Use the same key across unrelated applications
+• Use the same credential across unrelated applications

 # .env (never commit this file)